osmandapp/web/main/docs/user/plugins/mapillary.md

 ## Setup

-To display street-level imaginary on the OsmAnd map, you need to make the following settings:
+To display street-level images on the OsmAnd map, you need to make the following settings:

 1. Enable the [Mapillary plugin](https://docs.osmand.net/docs/user/plugins/mapillary#enable-plugin) in the Plugins section of the main menu.
 2. Display the [Street-level imagery](https://docs.osmand.net/docs/user/plugins/mapillary#enable-layer-map) on the map for the required profile in the Configure map menu.

 ### Enable plugin